techathena/techathena.github.io/about.md

 ---

 Hello eyeryone!
-I am a tech geek and cybersecurity enthusiast.I have worked on many projects and am at a leading position in
+I am a tech geek and cybersecurity enthusiast.I have worked on many projects and am at a leading position in helloworld and innovogue.
+I like to attend meetups and conferences and share my knowledge with the community.
 ### More Information

-A place to include any other types of information that you'd like to include about yourself.
+I will be sharing my ctf writeups and the info i gain here and there with you all here!

 ### Contact me